caz2018/FinalProject/README.md

 ## Python processing

 There is a suite of Python modules that process the downloads to produce a single CSV file.

 It produces the single CSV file sales0-M.csv.

 ## R analysis

+### decompose0.R

-The seasonal analysis is carried out with R using the CSV file.
+A monthly seasonal analysis is carried out with R using the CSV file.

+### gam0.R

+Demonstrates how to use a Generalized Additive Model for the sales data.